 When I was in town for the memorial service last November, my dad’s wife gave me a locket that holds some of his ashes.
 I don’t want it.

-And when my dad went to visit my sister and distribute my mother’s ashes in the ocean, my sister made a DVD with a video of the event.
+Years earlier, before my dad died, he went to visit my sister and distribute my mother’s ashes in the ocean.
+My sister made a DVD with a video of the event.
 My mother died over 10 years ago, and the ocean dispersal was probably 7 or 8 years ago.
 I haven’t watched the DVD yet.
 I don’t want to.

 A rabbi told me, when I was a kid, that a name is treated with the same respect as the thing or person it represents.
 And the name should not be defaced or destroyed once written.
 I am these days a practicing atheist, but this belief runs deep.
 These totems that people have bestowed upon me are heavy things.
 They weigh on me.
 And while I keep them out of respect, I do not know what to do with them now that they are here.